- What are chemotherapy side-effects?

 Thorough washing of the hands and the avoidance of unnecessary touching of the eyes can reduce the risk of eye problems.

 Long-term side-effects of chemotherapy

-The majority of chemotherapy side-effects will disappear soon after the treatment has finished.
-However, some can be more long lasting and others develop long after the chemotherapy has been finished.
+The duration of chemotherapy side-effects varies.
+A majority of chemotherapy side-effects will continue in duration for the length of the chemotherapy and disappear soon after the treatment has finished.
+However, some can be more long lasting, and others can develop after the chemotherapy has finished.

 The anti-cancer drugs used in chemotherapy can lead to long-term problems in organs such as the heart, lungs, kidneys and bladder.
-To lessen the chances of developing these problems, doctors will check an individual's medical history before administering the drugs, and avoid uncomplimentary drugs accordingly.
+To lessen the chances of developing these problems, doctors will check the person’s medical history before administering the drugs, and avoid uncomplimentary drugs accordingly.

 Risk of second cancer

 Some chemotherapy drugs have been linked to causing a second cancer of a different type.
 It is important to realize that this is very rare, and that doctors will avoid the use of these drugs if at all possible.
 They will also advise about the risks before going forward with the treatment.

 Q: Are there any natural remedies for chemotherapy side-effects?

 A: There are a variety of natural remedies that may help with the management of mild chemotherapy side-effects.
 Always talk to a doctor before beginning to use any chemotherapy side-effect remedies, as some methods could interfere with the treatment itself.
 Natural chemotherapy side-effect remedies include: